Discourse Blog is a leftist politics and culture site.

 Who are you?

 Aleks Chan is the publisher of Discourse Blog.
-He was previously the editor-in-chief of Splinter and an editor at Fusion and Gawker.
+He is an editor at The Guardian and was previously the editor-in-chief of Splinter and an editor at Fusion, Gawker, and Gothamist.

 📰 “The ‘Teen Vogue’ Mess Is What Happens When Bosses Don’t Listen” | Condé Nast’s catastrophic mishandling of Alexi McCammond's hiring as the editor of 'Teen Vogue' is what happens when management doesn't respect its employees.